 Time is a lot of things.
 Time is money, time is a healer, time is a teacher and time is an equalizer.
 One thing that time is not, however, is on your side.
 As the weeks, months and years progress, the relentless countdown of 60 PDUs begins the day you pass your PMP exam.
-You feel this requirement breathing down your neck every month that passes, but you still find it hard to find the time necessary catch up with this requirement.
+You feel this requirement breathing down your neck every month that passes, but you still find it hard to find the time to put PDU activity on your task tracker or to do list.

 Benjamin Franklin may not have been thinking about PMP recertification when he said “You may delay, but time will not”, but he captured what can easily happen if you don’t stay on top of your PDU requirements.